intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @floredon Nature has a very messy desk but it always knows where to
+> find something it needs

 > @ivoryjam Went form Python to Go, the speed is real

 > "The supreme art of war is to subdue the enemy without